 8th grade students will incorporate more advanced theater techniques and allow for more independence in performance pieces.
 These students will continue to work with technical elements and script writing.
 They will also perform scenes and monologues from Shakespeare's Romeo and Juliet, in conjunction with their Language and Literature studies.
 In year 3, students will collaborate together to create and devise more advanced performances, attempting to address issues and problems that they feel strongly about in the world around them.

-The MYP instrumental music program is designed to allow each student to progress towards the goal of musical literacy while becoming productive independent musicians and effective members of collaborative musical ensembles.
+The CDS middle school instrumental music program fosters the goal of musical literacy encouraging students to become productive independent musicians and effective members of collaborative music ensembles.
 In every developmental stage of the music learning process, students are encouraged to explore and develop artistic intention.
-All students build upon previous musical experiences and are challenged with developmentally appropriate music designed to foster an appreciation of the musical world.
+Technical skill development combined with the understanding of the language of music gives students the necessary foundation to effectively participate in musical opportunities that lead to deeper connections to our musical world.

 - IB MYP Year 1 Music